apache/iotdb/iotdb-core/metrics/ReadMe.md

 1. implement your MetricService
    1. You need to implement `reloadProperties` to reload properties when running.
 2. implement your MetricManager
-   1. The name of MetricManager should start with `metricFrameType`, MetricService will init manager according to the prefix of class name.
-   2. You need to create `src/main/resources/META-INF/services/org.apache.iotdb.metrics.AbstractMetricManager`，and record your MetricManager class name in this file, such as `org.apache.iotdb.metrics.dropwizard.DropwizardMetricManager`
+   1. You need to implement your metric manager to manage the creation and deletion of your metrics
 3. implement your reporter
    1. You need to implement jmx reporter and prometheus reporter, notice that your jmx bean name should be unified as `org.apache.iotdb.metrics`
-   2. The name of your reporter should also start with `metricFrameType`
-   3. You need to create `src/main/resources/META-INF/services/org.apache.iotdb.metrics.Reporter`，and record your MetricManager class name in this file, such as `org.apache.iotdb.metrics.dropwizard.reporter.DropwizardPrometheusReporter`
+   2. You need to create `src/main/resources/META-INF/services/org.apache.iotdb.metrics.Reporter`，and record your MetricManager class name in this file, such as `org.apache.iotdb.metrics.core.reporter.IoTDBJmxReporter`
 4. implement your specific metric
    1. They are counter, gauge, histogram, histogramSnapshot, rate and timer.
    2. These metrics will be managed by your MetricManager, and reported by your reporter.